dietrichmd/SEO-Auto-Linker/readme.txt

 == Changelog ==

+= 1.0.0 =
+* Updated project name to SEO-Auto-Linker-Reborn

 = 0.9.1 =
 * Fixes a bug that caused the sitewide blacklist to not save
 * Add a css class to links (`auto-link`).